TL;DR

 - Protect Long-Term Brain Health: By reducing the chronic neuroinflammation linked to long-term cognitive decline.

 Not all PMI policies are created equal.
-When your goal is to protect your cognitive capital, you need to look for specific features.
-A specialist PMI broker like WeCovr can help you navigate the market and find a policy tailored to your needs, at no extra cost to you.
+When your goal is to protect your cognitive capital, you may need to look for specific features.
+A PMI specialist at WeCovr or one of our broker partners can help you navigate the market and find a policy tailored to your needs, with no separate broker fee for our service, subject to terms where applicable.

 Key Policy Features to Prioritise: